tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

 the next six years or so.
 See you all soon for some more programming languages or breadposting.

+## Sleep on LAN

+**Update on March 27, 2024:** I found [sleep-on-lan](https://github.com/SR-G/sleep-on-lan), which I can run on the desktop machine and it will make the computer *sleep* when it receives a magic packet.
+It does this by waiting for the same magic packet but to the *reversed* MAC address.
+I set that up as an unprivilged user service on the big desktop and now the "Sleep" button actually works.

 ## All the code

 To see all of the code and configuration in its brief glory, check out [the